 - The person who always had time for you

 - The person who gave you that compliment you’ll never forget

 - The person who believed in you when you couldn’t believe in yourself

 - The person who had a good reason to judge you, but didn’t

-- The person who played a small role in your major life decision
+- The person who played a small role in one of your major life decisions

 - The person who helped you when you definitely weren’t at your best